like-a-glitch/ublock-origin-filters/readme.md

 # How to use:

 - Copy the `Raw` URL of the filter you want to use.
-- Open the uBlock Origin Dashboard (⚙️ icon).
+- Open the uBlock Origin Dashboard.
 - In the `Filter lists` tab, paste the URL in the 'Import...' field.
 - Click `Apply changes`.